 How do natural hair growth remedies like Phyllotex® compare to pharmaceutical brands?
 Let’s review.

-- Supports hair regrowth all over the scalp.
+- Supports hair regrowth all over the scalp and hairline.

 - Benefits: hair regrowth, hair health/hair width, circulation, immune health, inflammation.

 - Easy to access & use: no prescription, minimal change to daily routine; proven to work for women and men.

 - Finasteride is for men only and requires prescription; topical minoxidil is a messy liquid/foam requiring time every day for applying and absorption.